the-muda-organization/nanobar/README.md

 ********************************************************************************
 ## Versioning
-Font Awesome Animations will be maintained under the Semantic Versioning guidelines as much as possible.
+Nanonbar will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:
 ```<major>.<minor>.<patch>```